 The Reality of the Uniform Guidance: 2 CFR 200 – Grants Management Basics

 Three years into the implementation of the Uniform Guidance (UG), 2 CFR 200, what has changed, how has it impacted you?
 What challenges have you faced with the changes?
 Did really all that much change?
-This workshop is an opportunity to refresh your knowledge on the UG requirements, while considering your operational practices and compliance with colleagues who are tasked with similar challenges.
-This fast-paced half-day intensive workshop is designed for individuals tasked with award management responsibilities to understand the regulatory requirements and how to comply with 2 CFR 200 regulations.
-The workshop is supported by practical advice and real world examples of the challenges of award management.
-Led by attorney Lee Stokes of NSF's Office of Inspector General and award management and compliance professional Kris Rhodes of MAXIMUS, who together have decades of experience, the workshop will take you from the challenges of proposal budgeting, managing the award and closing it out.
-We will cover each step in detail and identify known problem areas.
-You'll get answers to your questions, build confidence and walk away with practical knowledge you can start using immediately.
-The workshop will begin with a discussion of the federal cost principles and the foundational requirements for allowability, allocability and reasonableness.
-We will also address documentation expectations and costing specific requirements under 2 CFR 200.
-The workshop will provide you with a foundational understanding of direct and indirect costs, cost sharing, program income and cost share.
-We'll look at the steps required to build a responsible proposal budget that meets federal requirements for consistency in estimating, accumulating, and reporting costs on federal awards.
-Additional topics this workshop will cover include:
+This workshop was an opportunity to refresh your knowledge on the UG requirements, while considering your operational practices and compliance with colleagues who are tasked with similar challenges.
+This fast-paced half-day intensive workshop was designed for individuals tasked with award management responsibilities to understand the regulatory requirements and how to comply with 2 CFR 200 regulations.
+The workshop was supported by practical advice and real world examples of the challenges of award management.
+Led by attorney Lee Stokes of NSF's Office of Inspector General and award management and compliance professional Kris Rhodes of MAXIMUS, who together have decades of experience, the workshop guided attendees from the challenges of proposal budgeting, managing the award and closing it out.
+Each step was covered in detail and known problem areas were identified.
+The workshop provided answers to questions while building confidence to walk away with practical knowledge that can be used immediately.
+The workshop began with a discussion of the federal cost principles and the foundational requirements for allowability, allocability and reasonableness.
+Documentation expectations and costing specific requirements under 2 CFR 200 were also discussed.
+The workshop also provided a foundational understanding of direct and indirect costs, cost sharing, program income and cost share.
+Attendees and presenters looed at the steps required to build a responsible proposal budget that meets federal requirements for consistency in estimating, accumulating, and reporting costs on federal awards.
+Additional topics the workshop covered included:

 - Compensation, Fringe Benefits and Effort Certification